FAQs

 • No. However, workers’ compensation or third party insurance companies may require a referral before approving coverage of your chiropractic fees.

 • Yes, we accept on the spot claiming for private health funds through HICAPS for chiropractic care.
 We are a registered provider for Medicare plan (EPC), Work Cover, DVA and CTP.
+We also provide services for NDIS patients.

 Marcia (Remedial massage therapist) is NOT covered by Medibank Private, Bupa, NIB, MBF & Australian Unity.